MEET OUR TEAM

 Larry has been traveling to Hospital de la Familia since the mid-1980s and has taken many residents and all of his immediate family.
 It was on one of those trips that his youngest daughter decided she wanted to be a surgeon and carry on that tradition.
 She has done that!
 Larry has found his involvement with HdlF to be one of the most gratifying and rewarding experiences of his life.

-Maggie Carlson,
+Maggie Carlson, RN

 “Even though I have organized trips before, each year I still am profoundly surprised when the mountains of generous medical donations come in from supporters, the ophthalmic companies and humanitarian organizations.
 They make it possible for us to provide quality, state of the art surgical services and staff education.”

-THE FOUR PILLARS OF OUR WORK
+THE MAIN PILLARS OF OUR WORK

 HdlF treats nearly 20,000 patients annually.
 Guatemalan doctors provide general care and visiting U.S. medical teams perform specialized treatment and surgeries.
 Everyone receives care regardless of ability to pay.